DRC’s Salonga National Park removed from the List of World Heritage in Danger – WWF

 In June 2021, the Congolese authorities provided clarification that the oil concessions overlapping with SNP are null and void.
 This latest demonstration of DRC’s commitment to Salonga further contributed to Monday’s decision by the World Heritage Committee.

+“We congratulate the people and the government of the DRC for the UNESCO Committee’s decision to remove Salonga from the List of World Heritage in Danger.
 This decision is a recognition of the enormous amount of work done by the DRC and all the Park's partners over many years.
 Through collaboration often under difficult conditions, and a shared vision, those involved have been able to achieve this important result for the preservation of this exceptional ecosystem – of national and global significance.